robbevp/stimulus-transition/README.md

 # Stimulus Transition

 Enter/Leave transitions for Stimulus - based on the syntax from Vue and Alpine.
-The controller watches for changes to the `hidden`-attribute to automatically run the transitions.
+The controller watches for changes to computed display style to automatically run the transitions.
+This could be an added/removed class, a changed is the element's `style`-attribute or the `hidden`-attribute.

 ## Install